 Celebrating birthdays and holidays reinforces a work-family culture.
 By buying a cake or flowers for an employee's birthday, you are showing them you genuinely care about and value them.
 Further, decorating the office for holidays and hosting communal lunches can improve team bonding and promote a feeling of family and inclusivity at work.

 Although buying cakes, decorations and so forth can seem like an unnecessary cost, the benefits from these simple actions will certainly outweigh the cost implication.
 Further, planning and measuring the effectiveness of employee engagement activities can be a great way to track the overall impact on your business and reinforce the importance of such activities.
 The following article from Forbes looks deeper into planning and incorporating staff engagement activities into your business.
-Click here to learn more about the importance of and how to improve your company’s culture.
+Learn more about the importance of behavior and how to improve your company’s culture.